 *This by no means indicates that the individual cannot think in terms of “relationality” and “interdependence” of things, for “thinking” would be mostly symbolized by the condition of Mercury in the chart.
 Saturn, on the other hand, shows how the very “conscious” structure is formed in the first place, within which “thinking” (i.e. “reasoning”, “processing”, etc.) takes place subsequently.
 Alternatively, one may think of Saturn as a constant “background” note against which personal planets can intermittently play their own particular notes.

 Saturn in First House:

 There is a “serious” tone in the way one perceives oneself.
-One aspires to construct a self-image which includes a high level of control, low level of wastefulness, and just the right amount of authority.
+One aspires to construct a self-image that includes a high level of control, a low level of wastefulness, and just the right amount of authority.
 If Saturn is comfortable in the First House, one would see oneself as an “old soul” and would be largely comfortable with the process of aging and decay.

 “Time” would be understood realistically, and one’s major steps in life would be usually planned after a good deal of pondering and with a large amount of prudence.
 If Saturn is comfortable, the person would often find himself or herself in sync with the events that life brings forth, and would usually experience a feeling of being in the right place at the right time.

 If Saturn is not comfortable, it is possible that the individual would perceive himself or herself through a rather “pessimistic” filter: in this case, one’s shortcomings would be magnified, and one’s success or talents would be largely disregarded by the conscious mind.